 The estimated fair value of the Board's investments using Level 1 inputs is based on unadjusted quoted market prices within active markets.
 The estimated fair value of church debt obligations using Level 3 inputs is based on information provided by a certain Baptist foundation.
-The estimated fair value of the Board's limited partnership interest using Level 3 inputs consists of a pooled fund which invests primarily in short-term deposits of various financial institutions.
-The estimated fair value of direct lending consists of pooled funds which invest primarily in loans to various businesses.
+The estimated fair value of the Board's limited partnership interest using Level 3 inputs consists of a pooled fund which invests primarily in short-term deposits of various financial institutions and are based on amounts provided by the investees.
+The estimated fair value of direct lending consists of pooled funds which invest primarily in loans to various businesses and are based on amounts provided by the investees.
 The limited partnership interest and direct lending investments can be liquidated at an amount approximating carrying value in the near-term with proper notice.
 The estimated fair value of investments in pooled funds held by others using Level 3 inputs is based on information provided by the investment custodians which consist primarily of state Baptist foundations.